mustardamus/generator-grail/README.md

 ## `yo grail:create` - Create a Client/Server Component

-This generator quickly creates a Component for the Client (Code, Style, Template and/or Test) and the Server (Initialize, Helper, Routes, Model).
+This generator quickly creates a Component for the Client (Code, Style, Template and/or Test), the Server (Initialize, Helper, Routes, Model) or a Worker.
 Just run it and you are prompted with the different options.